FrankasProjects/cloud-native-reliability-deployment/Deployment/Reliability/Autoscaling/AutoscalingGroups/readme.md

 # Implementation of EC2 Autoscaling Group Policies

 This part of the repository complements the AWS EKS Cluster creation by adding policies to specifiy the scaling behavior of the EC2 Cluster Autoscaling groups.
-Per default (using the EKS creation module - link) node groups are created as EC2 Autoscaling Groups.
+Per default (using the EKS creation module) node groups are created as EC2 Autoscaling Groups.
 Thereby, already a minimum, mamximum and desired amount of nodes are specified per node group.
 In order to enable the automatic scaling, policies that define CPU and memory utilization thresholds are defined.

 **NOTE 1**
 This part of the project only covers utilization thesholds.
 Scaling up the cluster when nodes run out of capacity to schedule new nodes is implemented via a [Cluster Autoscaler](https://github.com/frankakn/reliability-deployment/tree/main/Deployment/Reliability/Autoscaling/ClusterAutoscaler)